borgbase/docs.borgbase.com/setup/synology.md

 You will end up with two files: The private key, `id_synology` and the public key `id_synology.pub`.
 Copy the private key to the new `BorgBackup` shared folder on the DSM and add the public key to your [BorgBase.com](https://www.borgbase.com) account.

-## Step 4 - Adjust Backup Script
+## Step 4 - Add Borgmatic Config

-With a shared folder to place our files and authentication set up, we are ready to customize our backup script.
-This script will run daily, call Borg Backup and possibly prune old archives.
-You can find a sample script below.
-Your NAS setup may be different, so be sure to adjust the paths, repokey and exclusions.

-This script will also log any added or deleted file to a log and give a summary at the end.
-This is useful if you need to keep this data for compliance or just to keep an eye on file changes.
+Next, add a Borgmatic config file in the shared folder created above.
+You can copy a template from the BorgBase web interface under *Setup* or from [Borgmatic's website](https://torsion.org/borgmatic/).
+A minimal example would be:

 ```
-#!/bin/sh

-export BORG_PASSPHRASE="xxx"
-export BORGBASE_REPO="zzzz@yyyy.repo.borgbase.com:repo"
-export TIMESTAMP=$(date +"%Y-%m-%d-%s")
-export BORG_RSH="ssh -i /volume1/BorgBackup/id_synology -o StrictHostKeyChecking=no"

-borg create \
-    -C auto,zstd,8 \
-    --stats \
-    --list --filter=AME \
-    --exclude 'sh:**/#recycle/' \
-    --exclude '/volume1/@database' \
-    --exclude '/volume1/@S2S' \
-    --exclude '/volume1/@appstore' \
-    --exclude '/volume1/@tmp' \
-    --exclude '/volume1/@sharesnap' \
-    --exclude '/volume1/Office/Applications' \
-    --exclude 'sh:/volume1/BorgBackup/*.log' \
-    --exclude 'sh:**/@eaDir' \
-    --exclude 'sh:**/Thumbs.db' \
-    $BORGBASE_REPO::$TIMESTAMP \
-    /volume1 > /volume1/BorgBackup/$TIMESTAMP.log 2>&1
+location:
+    # List of source directories to backup.
+    source_directories:
+        - /volume1/data
+        - /volume1/more-data

+    # Paths of local or remote repositories to backup to.
+    repositories:
+        - xxxxx@xxxxx.repo.borgbase.com:repo

+ssh_command: ssh -i /path/to/private/key

+retention:
+    # Retention policy for how many backups to keep.
+    keep_daily: 7
+    keep_weekly: 4
+    keep_monthly: 6

+consistency:
+    # List of checks to run to validate your backups.
+    checks:
+        - repository
 ```

+You will need to adjust at a minimum:

+- Folders to back up under `source_directories`
+- Path to private SSH key under `ssh_command`
+- BorgBase repository URL to use under `repositories`.
+It's also possible to use multiple repos to achieve additional redundancy.

+Last, save the contents of the above file as e.g. `borgmatic.yml`.

 ## Step 5 - Add Backup Task

-In this step we will add a daily task to execute the backup script.
+In this step we will add a daily task to create a new Borg archive.
 This is all done in the web interface and you can choose all kinds of daily, weekly or monthly backup frequencies.

 First return to the *Control Panel*, enabled switch to *Advanced Mode* in the top-left and open *Task Scheduler*